 Terms of the Sale

-Many companies look at a ratio of 1.1 to 1.3 times gross annual revenue as a method of firm valuation.
-The value tends to hold stronger when the terms of the sale are based on the current valuation verses actual revenue collected.
+A company’s value tends to hold stronger when the seller is able to provide some sort of reasonable warranty mechanism for long-term actual future revenue collections over the coming years.
 During a sale, it is common for clients to be wary of new owners.
 This could be especially true for clients who have been with the firm for a long time and have developed a loyalty towards the current owners.

 In cases where clients choose not to remain with the new owners, the annual payment required from the buyer could be adjusted to a percentage of actual annual revenue.
 This can then be collected with a low down payment and help to reassure potential buyers of their investment.

 Choosing to work with a professional acquisition marketing firm could help to increase the value of your company.
 Acquisition marketing experts tend to be better equipped at finding qualified buyers who are looking for your type of Atlanta accounting firm.
 They also work to point out the positive aspects of your firm and opportunities for future growth.